tomasklaen/uosc/README.md

 end)
 ```

-## Wy _uosc_?
+## Why _uosc_?

-It used to mean micro osc as it used to render just a couple rectangles before it grew to what it is.
+It stood for micro osc as it used to render just a couple rectangles before it grew to what it is today.
 And now it means a minimalist UI design direction where everything is out of your way until needed.